cosmos/cosmos-sdk/docs/spec/distribution/transactions.md

 for that distributor had static shares (equal to the current shares), and no recipients had ever withdrawn their entitled rewards.
-The projected pool represents the anticipated recipient's entitlement to the distributors tokens base on the current blocks token input to the distributor, and the distributor's tokens and shares of the previous block assuming that neither had changed in the current block.
+The projected pool represents the anticipated recipient's entitlement to the distributors tokens based on the current blocks token input (for example fees reward received)  to the distributor, and the distributor's tokens and shares of the previous block assuming that neither had changed in the current block.
 Using the simple and projected pools we can determine all cumulative changes which have taken place outside of the recipient and adjust the recipient's _adjustment factor_ to account for these changes and ultimately keep track of the correct entitlement to the distributors tokens.

 ```
 func (d DistributionScenario) RecipientCount(height int64) sdk.Dec